-A neoprene bumper can take many shapes and sizes.
-The bumper functions to protect two objects from severely damaging each other when colliding or scraping against one another.
-Once again, chloroprene’s shock-absorbent quality is utilized.
-A bumper made of neoprene is sometimes preferred over other elastomers depending on the application.
-For example, mechanical applications utilize neoprene for its moderate resistance to oil and its all-weather resilience.
-The synthetic rubber bumpers can be found protecting a wall from a swinging doorknob, covering the bottom surface of heavy equipment and even shielding a layer of a car bumper.
-It can be under the very computer you are working on or under the legs of the chair you are sitting!
+Neoprene bumpers are pieces of equipment meant to be placed between two colliding objects.
+A neoprene bumper protects the two objects from severely damaging each other when colliding with or scraping against one another.
+While not all bumpers are made from neoprene, many are.
+For example, mechanical applications often require neoprene for its moderate resistance to oil and its all-weather resilience.
+Neoprene bumpers can be found protecting a wall from a swinging doorknob, covering the bottom surface of heavy equipment, or layered into an automobile bumper.
+In fact, you might find neoprene under your computer or under the legs of your chair!

 A neoprene pad definitely compresses.
 When it comes to neoprene, compression is a given.
 A testament to this point—neoprene bearing pads can be found in the structure of concrete bridges.
 The fundamental components of a concrete bridge include its deck and its support beams.
 Neoprene bearing pads are basically sheets of dense chloroprene rubber (neoprene), placed between the beams that support the bridge and the based upon which those beams are erected.
 This gives the bridge a great deal of flexibility, now being able to shift in accord with the excessive weight from cargo and the expansion and contraction of the bridge’s materials.
 And as you know by now, the neoprene bearing pads also reduce vibrations and sounds.